 How can you promote Purple Day?

 To promote this day people are encouraged to wear purple and host events and activities in support of epilepsy awareness.
-You can also distribute materials about Purple Day and epilepsy in your community, set up a display, information booth or presentation, have a purple-themed potluck or bake sale, or hold a purple clothing contest at a school or workplace.
-Click here for more ideas.
+You can also distribute materials about Purple Day and epilepsy in your community, set up a display, information booth or presentation, have a purple-themed potluck or bake sale, or hold a purple clothing contest at a school or workplace and so much more!
 Note: March is also epilepsy awareness month in Canada – so you don’t have to limit your activities to just Purple Day!

 In celebration of Epilepsy Awareness Month and Purple Day, the BC Epilepsy Society is working with people from communities throughout the province to help organize events and fundraisers.